Moving House: Money Saving Checklist

 The summer months always prove to be the most popular time to move house due to the lighter and longer days, and most families want to be settled before the school year starts.
 However, this means that removal companies will increase their prices to meet the high demand.

-If you’re able to choose when you move, opting for the months between September and May could save you a huge amount on your home removal costs.
-Although the best day to move house varies based on your location, Sunday is generally the cheapest and Friday is the most expensive.
 This is because homeowners often want to have the whole weekend to unpack and settle in before heading back to work.
 It’s worth noting though that it may take you a little more time to unpack if you opt to move on a Sunday, unless you choose to take time off work.

-6. Ask Family and Friends
+6. Ask family and friends for help

 House-moving costs tend to add up quickly, even more so if you spring for a packing service from your chosen removal company.
 While this service can be useful, especially if you have specialist items that require careful packing, it can become an expensive service.

-To save some money when moving house, ask your friends and family whether they could set some time aside to help you pack and clean.
+If you’re wondering how to move out with no money, how about asking your friends and family whether they could set some time aside to help you pack and clean.
 The more support you have, the easier and faster the packing will be.
 However, don’t forget to label your moving boxes with which room they’re due to go in and a brief description of what’s inside to make it easier when it comes to unpacking.

-7. Avoid Wasting Anything
+7. Avoid waste

 Before moving, you should try to use up all of the food in your fridge, freezer and cupboards, and try to avoid purchasing new toiletries or disposable products until you’ve moved.
 If you can’t use everything up yourself, you can always donate unopened cans of food and objects to food banks or charity shops.